Fraud Blocker

 In California, it is expected that both parents will contribute to the support and well-being of their child, regardless of the relationship they share with each other.
 Parents who are divorced have a custody and child support order in place to determine how much time their child spends with each parent and what financial responsibility each parent has.

 These orders are similar for unmarried parents, but only when parentage or paternity has been established.
-A mother who is not married to the father of her child, and has not established paternity, does not have to allow the father to see the child, but the father is also not required to provide support.
+A birth parent who is not married to the other parent, and has not established parentage, does not have to allow the other parent to see the child, but that parent is also not required to provide support.
 Common custody orders for unmarried parents include:

 • Sole Custody: This is sought if one parent is unfit to care for the child, cannot provide for their needs, and would potentially put the child in danger.
 This can be difficult to obtain because you are required to prove any claims you make.

 • Legal Custody: This primarily refers to which parent is able to be involved in making major decisions about the life and health of their child.
-For unmarried parents, the only way that a father can get legal custody is if he has established paternity and the mother is willing to involve him.
+For unmarried parents, a non-birthing parent can obtain joint or sole legal custody once parentage is established.

 • Joint Custody: This is a situation where parental relationships have been established with both parents, and they share physical and legal custody of the child.
 Each parent has equitable time spent with the child and is involved in making any major decisions about the child’s life.